henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 ## Interproscan approach
 Blast searches provide an indication about potential homology to known proteins.
-Interproscan, on the otherhand, combines a number of searches for conserved motifs and curated data sets of protein clusters etc.
+Interproscan, on the otherhand, combines a number of searches for conserved motifs and curated data sets of protein clusters etc. This step may also take fairly long time.
+It is recommended to paralellize it for huge amount of data by doing analysis of chunks of tens or hundreds proteins.

 ### Perform InterproScan analysis
 InterproScan can be run through a website or from the command line on a linux server.
 Here we are interested in the command line approach: